arzwa/MultilocusIsland/docs/paper/draft.md

 Throughout, we have ignored physical linkage of the loci under selection.
-When recombination is strong relative to selection (i.e. linkage is weak), the same separation of time scales applies, and the above theory should work with minor modifications.
+When recombination is strong relative to selection (i.e. linkage is weak), the above theory should work with minor modifications.
 However, accounting for tight linkage using an approach like ours, based on plugging in a suitable effective migration rate in single locus theory, is likely not straightforward.